 Regardless of what happens with estate and capital gains taxes, it's critically important to periodically review and update your estate, whether it's large or small.
 Here are some reasons why:

-- Tax and estate laws change over time: The estate tax exemption has gone from \$2 million in 2008 to the current level of \$5.49 million. - Changes in family situations: You get married or divorced.
-A child is born or adopted.
-A close family member has become ill or incapacitated.
-Your spouse has died.
-You re-establish a relationship with an estranged relative.
+• Tax and estate laws change over time: The estate tax exemption has gone from \$3.5 million in 2009 to the current level of \$5.45 million.

 Accolades